 - Colin G. Miller, Ph.D., F.I.C.R., CSci, Senior Vice President of Medical Affairs

-- Klaus Noever, M.D., Vice President of Medical Affairs
+- Klaus Noever, M.D., Vice President, Business Development and Medical Director

 - Chahin Pachai, Ph.D., Vice President and Executive Director, Lyon

 - Harris A. Ahmad, M.D., Medical Director of Medical Affairs

 - Margaret Ziola, MD, Medical Director, Cardiology and Neurovascular